meilisearch/documentation/learn/advanced/asynchronous_updates.md

 - `duration`: the number of seconds taken to complete the operation
 - `processedAt`: the date when the operation was processed

-Finally, failed updates contain an extra `error` field:

-- `error`: a string describing [why the update failed](https://docs.meilisearch.com/errors/)
+Finally, if an update fails due to an [error](https://docs.meilisearch.com/errors/), all error fields will be appended to the response.

 ### Update `status`